ipfabric/docs/docs/overview/glossary.md

 **Excluded subnets**

 : The network ranges explicitly blacklisted from the discovery process.
-If a network node is uncovered in an excluded subnet it will not be accessed, but highlighted in the platform as an "unmanaged device".
+If a network node is uncovered in an excluded subnet, it will not be accessed but highlighted in the platform as an "unmanaged device".

 **Included subnets**